Grayscale® DeFi Fund Now Trading on OTC Markets

 Grayscale also offers investors exposure to digital assets through its single-asset investment products which provide exposure to Basic Attention Token (BAT), Bitcoin (BTC), Bitcoin Cash (BCH), Chainlink (LINK), Decentraland (MANA), Ethereum (ETH), Ethereum Classic (ETC), Filecoin (FIL), Horizen (ZEN), Litecoin (LTC), Livepeer (LPT), Solana (SOL), Stellar Lumens (XLM), and Zcash (ZEC).

 This newly-trading product means that Grayscale now offers investors a total of 15 products with public quotations.
-Grayscale® Basic Attention Token Trust GBAT, Grayscale® Bitcoin Trust GBTC, Grayscale® Bitcoin Cash Trust BCHG, Grayscale® Chainlink Trust GLNK, Grayscale® Decentraland Trust MANA, Grayscale® Ethereum Trust ETHE, Grayscale® Ethereum Classic Trust ETCG, Grayscale® Filecoin Trust FILG, Grayscale® Horizen Trust HZEN, Grayscale® Litecoin Trust LTCN, Grayscale® Livepeer Trust GLIV, Grayscale® Stellar Lumens Trust GXLM, Grayscale® Zcash Trust ZCSH and Grayscale® Digital Large Cap Fund GDLC are also publicly-quoted and available to all investors with access to U.S. securities.
+Grayscale® Basic Attention Token Trust (OTCQB: GBAT), Grayscale® Bitcoin Trust (OTCQX: GBTC), Grayscale® Bitcoin Cash Trust (OTCQX: BCHG), Grayscale® Chainlink Trust (OTCQB: GLNK), Grayscale® Decentraland Trust (OTCQX: MANA), Grayscale® Ethereum Trust (OTCQX: ETHE), Grayscale® Ethereum Classic Trust (OTCQX: ETCG), Grayscale® Filecoin Trust (OTCQB: FILG), Grayscale® Horizen Trust (OTCQX: HZEN), Grayscale® Litecoin Trust (OTCQX: LTCN), Grayscale® Livepeer Trust (OTCQB: GLIV), Grayscale® Stellar Lumens Trust (OTCQX: GXLM), Grayscale® Zcash Trust (OTCQX: ZCSH) and Grayscale® Digital Large Cap Fund (OTCQX: GDLC) are also publicly-quoted and available to all investors with access to U.S. securities.
 Investors will be able to find current financial disclosure and Real-Time Level 2 quotes for Shares on www.otcmarkets.com/stock/DEFG/disclosure once trading for DEFG commences.

 *Because Grayscale DeFi Fund does not currently operate a redemption program, there can be no assurances that the value of the private placement Shares will approximate the value of the underlying assets held by DeFi when traded on a secondary market, like OTCQB.
 As such, the Shares of the public quotation may trade at a substantial premium over, or substantial discount to, the value of the assets held by DeFi.